Tereza Mihalíková: Grand Slam performance

-Highlights

 In 2014, Mihalíková reached the final of the girls' doubles tournament at the US Open, partnering with Vera Lapko.

 She was also a member of the Slovak Junior Fed Cup team (U16).
 Together with Viktória Kužmová and Tamara Kupková, she reached the final in 2014, when they lost to the United States team (CiCi Bellis, Tornado Alicia Black, Sofia Kenin).

 Mihalíková entered doubles competition at the 2015 Australian Open, again alongside Lapko.
 They lost their quarterfinal match to the eventual champions, Miriam Kolodziejová and Markéta Vondroušová.
 But she won the singles competition, defeating British Katie Swan in the final.
 At the 2016 Australian Open, Mihalíková won the girls' doubles event with Anna Kalinskaya and ended runner-up in the girls' singles event, losing the final to Vera Lapko.

-Professional career

-2021: Progress in doubles; first WTA Tour title and top 100 debut
+2021: Progress in doubles: WTA Tour title and top 100

-Mihalíková made a progress in her doubles career after making some good results during the season of 2021.
-In early season, she get to the title at the $25K Hamburg tournament, partnering with Anna Bondár.
-Two months later, they advanced to the another final but this time finished as a runner-up at the $25K event in Manacor.
-In June, her progress continued with her first WTA Challenger Tour final at the Bol Ladies Open.
+In June, Mihalíková reached her first WTA Challenger final at the Bol Ladies Open.
 Together with Ekaterine Gorgodze, she lost to the pair of Aliona Bolsova and Katarzyna Kawa.
 The following month, she reached another Challenger final, at the Swedish Open alongside Kamilla Rakhimova.
-Just like the previous final, she lost in three sets.
+Just like in the previous final, she lost in three sets.

-Things got even better in September, when she reached her first WTA Tour tournament doubles final.
-Partnering with Anna Kalinskaya, she defeated Aleksandra Krunić/Lesley Pattinama Kerkhove, in three sets.
-In October, she won two ITF $60k tournaments; the first one at the Henderson Open in Las Vegas, followed up with the title at the Rancho Santa Fe Open.
-In the first half of December, she was successful in her third attempt in a WTA Challenger final.
-She won the title at the Open Angers alongside Greet Minnen, after beating former Grand Slam tournament doubles champion, Vera Zvonareva, and former Grand Slam doubles finalist, Monica Niculescu.
-These results pushed her in December into the top 100 for the first time.
+Mihalíková reached her first WTA Tour doubles final at the Zavarovalnica Sava Portorož in September.
+Partnering with Anna Kalinskaya, she defeated Aleksandra Krunić and Lesley Pattinama Kerkhove, in three sets.

+In December, she was successful in her third attempt in a WTA Challenger final, winning the title at the Open Angers alongside Greet Minnen, after beating Vera Zvonareva and Monica Niculescu.
+These results pushed her into the top 100 for the first time.

+2022: Two WTA 125 doubles titles

+Alongside Ulrikke Eikeri, Mihalíková won the doubles title at the WTA 125 Contrexeville in July, with a win in the final over Han Xinyun and Alexandra Panova.

+In October, oartnering with Aldila Sutjiadi, she won the WTA 125 Abierto Tampico in October, defeating Ashlyn Krueger and Elizabeth Mandlik in the final.

+2024: Two WTA 250 finals

+Mihalíková was runner-up at the Transylvania Open alongside Harriet Dart and at the Rosmalen Open partnering with Olivia Nicholls.

+Playing with Nicholls, she reached back-to-back quarterfinals at the China Open and at the next WTA 1000, the Wuhan Open.

+In November, Mihalíková partnered Viktória Hrunčáková to win the deciding doubles match against the USA pair of Taylor Townsend and Ashlyn Krueger that saw Slovakia qualify for the Billie Jean King Cup quarterfinals.
+The pair then repeated the feat in the semifinals by overcoming Nicholls and Heather Watson as Slovakia defeated Great Britain to make it into the final for the first time since 2002.